Click on title to download free, full text copies

 - ‘Delays in treatment withdrawal…’ – presentation to Judicial College Family High Court Seminar

-4. Magazine, general blogs and media articles
+4. Selected Magazine, general blogs and media articles

 - Creating postive change: reflections on the UK Supreme Court decision about feeding tubes and end-of-life decisions